- Day 1: Arrive in Ulaanbaatar

-Golden Eagle Festival, Gobi Desert & Hustai National Park
+Golden Eagle Festival, Gobi Desert and Hustai National Park 13 days

 This tour offers you to discover two enchanting regions of Mongolia: the Altai Mountains of Western Mongolia, where Kazakh ethnic group people celebrate their centuries old traditional culture of hunting with golden eagles, the Gobi Desert, the vast and dramatic desert in the world and visiting Hustai national park, home for re-introduced Przhevalsky horse or wild horse, ancestors of domesticated horses.